Econfina Creek Wildlife Management Area

 - Hunting dogs may be taken onto the WMA after 8 a.m. the day before the opening of a season and shall be removed by 6 p.m. one day after the end of the season.
 Hunting with dogs, other than bird dogs or retrievers, is prohibited in the designated still hunt, Cat Creek, Fitzhugh Carter and mobility-impaired areas, except dogs may be used to hunt raccoons (except in the mobility-impaired areas).
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.
 Dogs on leashes may be used for trailing wounded game.

-- View FWC's Regulations Summary for Econfina Creek for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Econfina Creek WMA for an area map, hunting seasons, permits, fees and area regulations.